 Safety and effectiveness in pediatric patients have not been established.
 Clinical studies of Tyvaso did not include patients younger than 18 years to determine whether they respond differently from older patients.

-Patients with Renal Insufficiency
+Patients With Renal Impairment

 Mechanism Of Action